Whig Rose Quilt (queen)

 This quilt boasts almost 400 yards of beautiful feather hand-quilting, all done by one Pennsylvania Amish woman to insure uniform stitches.

-Quilt fits a king-size bed.
+Quilt fits a queen-size bed.

 Click on the photo thumbnail for a more detailed view.